https://invisible-island.net/ncurses/man/

 DESCRIPTION

-waddch puts the character ch at the cursor position of window win, then
+waddch writes the curses character ch to the window win, then advances

 putchar(3). ncurses(3x) describes the variants of this function.